 1899 – Boro join the league

-Middlesbrough football club reverts to professional status once again and joins Division Two of the Football League.
+Middlesbrough Football Club, managed by Jack Robson, revert to professional status once again and join Division Two of the Football League.

 1899 – Easington Colliery

 Easington Colliery opens near the Durham coast.
 By the end of the following century the pits near the Durham and Northumberland coast will form the dominant mining area of the region.

 Middlesbrough Town Hall opens.
 It supersedes an earlier much smaller town hall close to the riverside area.